Bespoke Internal Glazing for One Crown Place

 Once the design was finalised, our project management team coordinated with the builders and other construction companies involved in the project, including the flooring company.
 Using the latest surveying techniques, we set out where the glazing would be installed before any internal walls were built.
 The internal glazing was then installed to the agreed positions in advance of other construction on site.

-The sliding folding doors were fixed at the head frame and had a minimal base track to ensure they remained in place at all times.
+The internal sliding folding doors from IQ were fixed at the head frame and had a minimal base track to ensure they remained in place at all times.
 IQ developed a bespoke engineered framework to conceal the head frame in the ceiling finishes for the most minimal design, in keeping with the architecturally designed building.